data-dependent/osrs-guides/skilling.md

 #### Eating

 Not all actions which change the skilling tick have this _after the skilling timer has gone off_ condition.
 In fact, eating most food will add three ticks to the skilling tick, regardless of the value of the skilling timer.
-We'll case such food items _3t foods_.
+We'll call such food items _3t foods_.

 When the skilling timer is positive, we can directly see the effect of the additive delay from eating.
 While attacking an enemy, our skilling timer will always be nonnegative, therefore eating a 3t food always slow us down by three ticks.